Kevin Souter: Professional

 Souter was signed as a developmental player by Kansas City Wizards in May 2008 after impressing head coach Curt Onalfo during a two-day open tryout.
 He made his debut for them on 13 September 2008, coming on as a second-half substitute for Herculez Gomez against Los Angeles Galaxy.
 He scored his first Major League Soccer goal against Toronto FC in the 79 minute.
 Josh Wolff gave him the goal through an assist.

 Souter was waived by Kansas City during the 2010 pre-season, and initially was selected by Seattle Sounders FC off the waivers list, but was not offered a contract by the MLS club because their front office was targeting other international players.
+In 2011, he played in the southern Ontario-based Canadian Soccer League with the Serbian White Eagles.

 Coaching career

 Having failed to secure a professional contract elsewhere, Souter moved to Canada to be a player-coach for the Ryerson University men's soccer team in Toronto, Ontario, under head coach Ivan Joseph (his former coach at Graceland University).
 Having taken some classes at the university to allow him to play in 2010, Souter became the head coach of the women's team for the 2011 season, with Joseph staying on as an assistant until 2012.

 In March 2015, Souter stepped down as head coach citing fatigue and a desire to move closer to family in Scotland.